Computers and Textbooks

 -Molly

-Molly is now a PhD student in biomedical sciences at the University of Alabama after graduating from U.C.
+Molly has earned a PhD in biomedical sciences at the University of Alabama after graduating from U.C.
 Merced with a degree in the natural sciences.
 While an undergraduate student, she became fluent in Spanish and spent one year studying at the University of Barcelona and traveling throughout Europe.
 When she boarded the airplane in San Francisco for Spain, it was her first time on an airplane.
-She has now published three scientific papers, passed her qualifying exams, and is well on her way to completing her PhD.
+She has numerous published scientific papers, is completing a postdoctoral fellowship at USC and is looking forward to a career in the biomedical field.

 A computer for a collegebound rural student